 But landlords should seriously consider the alternative.
 A good sitting tenant can be a significant asset for sellers: the buyer will have a reliable rental income from day one.

 This article takes you through the pros and cons of selling and buying property that has an ongoing tenancy.

-Part One: Selling with a Tenant in Situ
+Part One: Selling a House with Tenants

 How hard is it to evict tenants, anyway?

 Landlords who wish to evict their tenants before putting the property on the market will need to properly evict the tenant.
 But this can be a hard task to accomplish.

 In all of the UK’s nations, a landlord is not able to evict tenants just because they want to sell up.
 Instead, the landlord must end the tenancy through one of three routes.